carl-allen/carl-allen.github.io/_posts/2019-07-01-explaining-analogies-explained.markdown

 ---

-> This post provides a `less maths, more intuition' overview of [Analogies Explained: Towards Understanding Word Embeddings][paper] (ICML, 2019, Best Paper Honourable Mention) with the aim of being more accessible and a target audience from general machine learning, NLP or computational linguistics.
+> This post provides a `less maths, more intuition' overview of [Analogies Explained: Towards Understanding Word Embeddings][paper] (ICML, 2019, Best Paper Honourable Mention).
 The outline follows that of the [conference presentation][presentation].
+Target audience: general machine learning, NLP, computational linguistics.

 [comment]: # (`)